spikeydragoon/Cross-Ark-Chat/README.md

 Cross Ark Chat connects all of your Ark Survival Evolved Servers chat together allowing you to talk to anyone from anywhere on your servers/clusters.
 I have added support to link in a discord channel so you can talk with your players from discord.

-This program uses pure Rcon so it can be ran from anywhere however for best proformance i would run it from the same pc that is hosting your Ark servers.
+This program uses pure Rcon so it can be ran from anywhere however for best performance i would run it from the same pc that is hosting your Ark servers.

 Since this program uses Rcon i did add in some rcon commands in the discord version however some are buggy and i am working to get those resolved.